ryanperretta6/image-mosaic-website/README.md

   That is pretty simple, from the react folder just run ```npm i``` and then ```npm start``` Once server is ready, you need to sign-up/sign-in to submit an image and create a mosaic.

+3. Customize

+    If you would like to alter the tile size and make the mosaic images seem more high resolution, change the x and y pixels in the UploadFile component lines 80 + 81.
   ENJOY!